ricardollanoz/ricardollanoz/README.md

-## Hi there 👋
+# Hi there 👋
+## My name is Ricardo
+# About me
 - I'm interested in Data analysis
-- 🔭 I’m currently working on proyects from python where I have been making an ATM simulation
+- 🔭 I’m currently working on projects from python where I have been making an ATM simulation
-- 🌱 I’m currently learning software development, English and socio-emotional skills at riwi
+- 🌱 I’m currently learning software development, English and socio-emotional skills at Riwi
-- 👯 I’m looking to collaborate in team were I can demostrate my skills
+- 👯 I’m looking to collaborate in team where I can demostrate my skills
-- 🤔 I’m looking for help with practicing to generate proyects and show my knowledge
+- 🤔 I’m looking for help with practicing and show my knowledge on projects
-- 💬 Ask me about economics thinking, technologie
+- 💬 Ask me about economics thinking, technology.